crbanala/flappy_bird_using_genetic_algo/README.md

-  1.The horizantal distance from the next set of pipes
+  1. The horizantal distance from the next set of pipes

-  2.The vertical height of the bird (or agent) from the ground
+  2. The vertical height of the bird (or agent) from the ground

-  3.The vertical speed it currently has.
+  3. The vertical speed it currently has.

-  4.The heights of both lower and upper pipes (i.e the height where the gap is).
+  4. The heights of both lower and upper pipes (i.e the height where the gap is).